 Susan B. Sloane, BS, RPh, CDE, has been a registered pharmacist for more than 20 years and a Certified Diabetes Educator for more than 15 years.
 Her two sons were diagnosed with diabetes, and since then, she has been dedicated to promoting wellness and optimal outcomes as a patient advocate, information expert, educator, and corporate partner.

-“That’s hot!," a famous line from Paris Hilton, and also a reality of this past summer.
-And as the temperatures soared, so did blood sugars of many patients with diabetes, while others saw their blood sugars drop.
-How is that possible, and what ever can we do to protect ourselves?
+As temperatures soar, so do blood sugar levels of many people with diabetes, while others saw their blood sugar levels drop.
+How is that possible, and what can we do to protect ourselves?

 Have fun, and travel safely!